Developer-Linus/NodeJS_Practice/Javatpoint/NodeJS/README.md

 - You can install Node.js and NPM from the official website and run scripts using the `node` command.

-Absolutely!
-Let’s dive into the **Core Node.js Concepts** in detail.
-This section is crucial for understanding how Node.js works and how to build robust applications.

 ---

 ### **1. Node.js Modules and `require`**